-When you access a vCenter Server System, the hierarchy shown in Figure 4-1 allows you to traverse the inventory.
+When you access a vCenter Server System, the hierarchy shown in the illustration below allows you to traverse the inventory.

-CAUTION If your ESX/ESXi hosts are managed by a vCenter Server, you must always access your hosts through the vCenter server.
-The vCenter server keeps track of all synchronous and asynchronous operations, and will have the latest status and inventory information about each ESX/ESXi host.
-Therefore, connecting directly to a host that is managed by a vCenter Server may give you incorrect or incomplete data.
+Caution If your ESXi hosts are managed by vCenter Server, you must always access your hosts through vCenter Server.
+The vCenter service keeps track of all synchronous and asynchronous operations, and will have the latest status and inventory information about each ESXi host.
+Therefore, connecting directly to a managed host may give you incorrect or incomplete data.

-When you have ESX/ESXi hosts that are not managed by a vCenter Server, your application can connect to each host directly.
+When you have ESXi hosts that are not managed by vCenter Server, your application can connect to each host directly.